Hōjō Tokiyuki

 Hōjō Tokiyuki (北条 時行) was a samurai of the Hōjō clan who fought both for and against the Imperial Court.
-His father was Hōjō Takatoki, last Shogunal Regent and de facto ruler of the Kamakura shogunate.
+His father was Hōjō Takatoki, a Shogunal Regent and de facto ruler of the Kamakura shogunate.

+Biography

 Tokiyuki had fought against both the Imperial forces and those of the Ashikaga in order to save the Kamakura shogunate, of which his clan had been the de facto ruler for over a century.
 After the 1333 siege of Kamakura, his father's suicide and the almost complete destruction of his family, he escaped to Shinano Province and the home of Suwa Yorishige, where he gathered an army with which to return and try to regain power.
 He re-entered Kamakura in 1335, forcing Ashikaga Tadayoshi to flee before he was forced to flee himself by Tadayoshi's elder brother and future shōgun Ashikaga Takauji.

-Shortly after his defeat, Tokiyuki asked to be pardoned by Emperor Go-Daigo, and formally entered into the service of the Southern Court (then rival of Ashikaga shougunate), fighting under the command of Kitabatake Akiie, and later Prince Munenaga.
+Shortly after his defeat, Tokiyuki asked to be pardoned by Emperor Go-Daigo, and formally entered into the service of the Southern Court (then rival of Ashikaga shogunate and Northern Court), fighting under the command of Kitabatake Akiie, and later Prince Munenaga.
 He also aided in the 1352 recapture of Kamakura, led by Nitta Yoshioki.
-However, when Nitta was pursued by Ashikaga Takauji and sought refuge in Echigo Province, Tokiyuki fled to Sagami Province, where he was discovered and beheaded by forces loyal to the Ashikaga.
+However, when routed Nitta was pursued by Ashikaga Takauji and sought refuge in Echigo Province, Tokiyuki fled to Sagami Province, where he was discovered and beheaded by forces loyal to the Ashikaga.

-In Popular Culture
+In popular culture

 Hōjō Tokiyuki is the protagonist of The Elusive Samurai, a manga series that started in January 2021.
-He is portrayed as a young man who is talented in fleeing and hiding.
+He is portrayed as a young boy who is talented in fleeing and hiding.